Particular/docs.particular.net/samples/multiple-inheritance/sample.md

 ## Introduction to Consumer Driven Contracts
 This sample shows a [consumer driven contracts](http://martinfowler.com/articles/consumerDrivenContracts.html)(CDD) approach to messaging.
-The essense of consumer driven contracts is that the owner ship of the contract is inversed.
+The essense of consumer driven contracts is that the ownership of the contract is inversed.
 Instead of the producer defining the contract consumers are now the ones defining the contract they expect and it's up to the producer to fullfill it.

-In the NServiceBus world message contracts is plain C# types so to honor a consumer contract the producer would just make the relevant message contract inherit from the contract type.
+In the NServiceBus world producers is called Publishers and Consumers is called Subscribers.
+Contracts translates to message contracts and is defined using plain C# types.
+So to honor a consumer contract the producer would just make the relevant message contract inherit from the consumer contract type.

 ### Contracts as interfaces